Documentation Index

 Note: this option is only available if you are also connected to Trustifi’s outbound email relay.

-You can click on the “Preview” button to see how the warning label will look like.
+You can click on the “Preview” button to see what the warning label will look like.
 Once you are done, click on “Apply” to save the changes.

 Skip warning label for email/domain